rozensoftware/flea/README.md

 ## Flea Client

-The client programm is for testing the server side but might be used as a utility to sending commands to the Flea Server.
+TThe client is used for testing, but can also be used to send commands to the Flea Server.

 These are the example commands: